 Feven: My leadership role was inspired by a desire to be part of development projects that benefit communities…Although I never imagined myself in any leadership position, the assignment into my first leadership role at Nuru has helped me to get out of my fears and discover and unpack my capabilities, while creating opportunities for learning & growth to even embrace more qualities.
 Being in leadership itself has always been an inspiration to me because of the new things I learn every day, the people I meet, and the challenges I face in the process.

-Q: What experiences in your life have prepared you for your current role?
+Q: What experiences in your life have prepared you to be a leader?

 Pauline: I am the firstborn in my family and have had to be focused and supportive of my mother in raising my siblings.
 It often also involved sacrifices on my part, for instance, postponing my college education for two years and joining in the family business of selling secondhand clothes in order for my sisters to complete high school education.
 I later joined college and have continued to upgrade my education throughout.
 This experience taught me to be proactive and responsible for addressing the situations that I experience and are within my control or influence.
 I am also able to empathize with the women I work with in the various community projects.
 I know the challenges they face as they struggle to feed and care for their families and their ambitions of seeing their children achieve much more and live a better life.

-Q: What has been one of the most significant barriers in your career?
+Q: What has been one of the most significant barriers in your career and as a leader?

 Pauline: Culture has been a big barrier, especially since I have worked mostly in rural areas where gender roles are still upheld.
 A woman’s competence is constantly challenged, and this gets worse when you do not hail from the area of work.
 I have received backlash for being firm and outspoken against retrogressive practices and poor decisions that resulted in the loss of investments aimed at improving the lives of the communities where I work.
 There is a very negative stigma associated with women leaders who are vocal against the harmful practices that are not considered a “big deal” and generally tolerated.